 - Mediation takes less time than a hearing: Mediations require less preparation on your part than a hearing.
 Most mediations are scheduled for half a day, or one (1) day if they are more complicated.
 A hearing will often require two (2) or more days.

 - Mediation allows you to accept or reject a proposed agreement: Unlike the outcome at a hearing, you have the opportunity to choose to accept or reject the proposed results at mediation.
 As well, you will be given time to think about whether you want to sign an agreement at mediation.
+At a hearing, you cannot negotiate the final decision made by an adjudicator.
+It’ is also possible they may also rule against you and decide discrimination did not occur, meaning no remedy will be issued.

 - Fairness (i.e. both sides should feel that they were treated fairly);